SamarthArul/blackjack-simulator/README.md

 from project outlines:

 Card.java and CardTester.java

 A Card has three fundamental traits:
 - a rank (String which indicates the card value.
 Possible values are: Ace, Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Jack, Queen, King)
-- a suit(String indicating one of four suits in a standard deck of cards.
+- a suit (String indicating one of four suits in a standard deck of cards.
 The suits are: Hearts, Diamonds, Spades, Clubs)
-- value(integer,the value assigned to a card can vary between card games.
+- value (integer,the value assigned to a card can vary between card games.
 For our purposes, Aces will have an initial value of 11, face cards (Jacks, Queens and Kings) will have a value of 10 and all other cards have a value that matches its rank (i.e. a Two of Hearts has a value of 2).

 The Card class has a constructor.
-The constructor should take TWO inputs: the Card rank and the Card suit.
+The constructor takes TWO inputs: the Card rank and the Card suit.
 The value of the Card object should be determined and assigned by the constructor.

 • Since Aces have special properties in the game of BlackJack, we need a couple of special methods to deal with them.
 - isAce: takes no inputs, returns a boolean value that indicates whether a particular Card is an Ace (true means the Card is an Ace)